-Attendance for this course is required.
 Please inform me advance if you anticipate an absence.
-Should you fall ill or experience something else that results in an absence, please just communicate this to me.
+Should you fall ill or experience something else that results in an absence, please use the Zoom link embedded at the top of the syllabus to attend class.
+If you can neither attend in-person or via Zoom, please communicate this to me.
 I am more than happy to meet with you outside of class time to discuss what you missed and support you in any way I can with regards to finishing the assignments etc.